Searchable Database of 10,872 Names on the Memorial Wall

 USAAF: Fifty-nine RCAF Americans transferred over to the USAAF in late 1942-1944.
 These airmen transferred while they were flying with their RCAF and RAF squadrons and were only part way through their combat tour.
 They were told to return to their RCAF-RAF squadrons and finish that tour.
 Sadly, they were killed before doing so.

 Per Ardua Ad Astra

 The Bomber Command Museum is the only facility in Canada whose primary goal is to honour those who served with Bomber Command.

-for their technical expertise regarding the incorporation of this Memorial into our website.
+We also gratefully acknowledge our corporate sponsor Lexicom Internet Services for their technical expertise regarding the incorporation of this Memorial into our website.